tjgore/tj-portfolio/content/articles/dynamic-pages-with-clean-urls-in-nextjs.md

 export default Index
 ```
-The `as` prop on the Link component is needed to pass the query param and keep the url looking clean.
+The `as` prop on the Link component is needed to pass the query param and keep the URL looking clean.
 The `href` tells nextjs which page should handle the query being passed.

-Without the `as` prop, we would have to change the `href` prop to this `/blog?post=what-is-docker`, in order for the Links to work.
+Without the `as` prop, we would have to change the `href` prop to this `/blog?post=what-is-docker`, for the Links to work.

 Update the `[post].js` page to import the posts.json and search through the items and find the post that we selected to read.